allegheny-college-sandbox/cmpsc-100-fall-2019-practical-11/README.md

 G. Wiz moonlights as a puzzle maker for a local newspaper.
 This practical will deepen your experience with:
 * `for` loops
 * `2D arrays`
-* Basic algorithms (here, minimums and maximums via "Linear Search")
+* Basic algorithms (here, minimums and maximums via something called "Linear Search")
+    * We will talk more about what precisely linear search _is_ next week; for now, think back to the last lab's `getWinner` method
 * Problem-solving

 ## General guidelines for this particular practical session